 It’s that easy to build a large coop – Video!

-How to build a large chicken coop
+Step 1: How to build a large chicken coop floor

 In order to raise the floor frame from the ground, you should fit 4×4 posts to the corners.
 Use 3 1/2″ screws to secure the posts into place and adjust their size to suit your needs.

-Fit the 3/4″ plywood sheets to the floor frame and align the edges flush.
+Also, fit the 3/4″ plywood sheets to the floor frame and align the edges flush.
 Drill pilot holes and insert 1 5/8″ screws every 8″ along the joists.
 Leave no gaps between the sheets for a professional result.

 Continue the project by assembling the side walls for the chicken coop.
 Cut all the components from 2×4 lumber and then lay them on a level surface.
 Drill pilot holes through the plates and insert 3 1/2″ screws into the studs.
 Place the studs every 24″ on center for a professional result.
-Frame the chicken coop door by attaching a 2×4 support between the studs, as shown in the diagram.
+Furthermore, frame the chicken coop door by attaching a 2×4 support between the studs, as shown in the diagram.

 The next step of the woodworking project is to build the front wall for the chicken coop.
 Drill pilot holes through the plates and insert 3 1/2″ screws into the studs.
 Moreover, as you can easily notice in the diagram, you need to frame a door opening and two window openings.
 Use 2×6 lumber and 1/2″ plywood for the double headers.
-Use 2 1/2″ screws to sandwich the plywood between the 2×6 beams.
+However, insert 2 1/2″ screws to sandwich the plywood between the 2×6 beams.

 Toenail the headers into place tightly.
 Make sure all the corners are square and then align the edges flush.
 You can easily adjust the size of the windows and the door size to suit your needs.

-Fit the wall frames to the floor of the shed.
+Lay the wall frames to the floor of the shed.
 Align the edges flush and use a spirit level to plumb the wall frames.
 Drill pilot holes through the bottom plates and insert 3 1/2″ screws into the floor.
 Moreover, you need to lock the adjacent walls together tightly with 3 1/2″ screws.
 Make sure the corners are square for a professional result.

 Continue the large chicken coop project by fitting the T1-11 siding panels to the sides of the frame.
 Alternatively you can use plywood or OSB.
 Make an opening to the side wall that has the chicken door.
 Align the sheets with attention and then insert 6-8d nails every 8″ along the framing.